Riverton, Western Australia

 Riverton is a southeastern suburb of Perth, the capital city of Western Australia.
 Its local government area is the City of Canning.

 Location

 Riverton is situated about 14 km from Perth.
-The Canning River makes some of its north eastern boundary.
+The Canning River forms some of its north eastern boundary.
 It is part of the City of Canning, situated south east of the Swan River.
 The main roads that pass through Riverton are Leach Highway, High Road and Vahland Avenue.

 History

 The suburb began by a subdivision in 1917.
 It was referred to locally as Riverton Bridge in 1937 due to the old timber Riverton Bridge that crosses the Canning River to the suburb, and to distinguish it from the South Australian suburb of Riverton.

 Amenities

 Riverton has its local library with recreational facilities known as the Riverton Leisureplex.
-Situated in adjoining Parkwood is Stockland Riverton shopping centre, often referred to by its former name of Riverton Forum, which provides locals with everyday essentials.
+Situated in adjoining Parkwood is Riverton Forum, often referred to by its former name of Stockland, which provides locals with everyday essentials.

 There are two primary schools: the independent public school Riverton Primary School, and the private Catholic school Queen of Apostles.
 The suburb has no secondary schools and is in the intake area of both Lynwood Senior High School in Parkwood and Rossmoyne Senior High School in Bull Creek.